-The amounts allocated under this plan are linked to changes in BNP Paribas Group's operational performance over three years (for 80%) and to the achievement of BNP Paribas Group's Corporate Social Responsibility (CSR) targets (for 20%).
-These nine targets are in line with the four pillars on which BNP Paribas Group's CSR policy is based.
+The amounts allocated under this plan linked to changes in BNP Paribas Group's operational performance over three years (for 80%) and to the achievement of BNP Paribas Group's Corporate Social Responsibility (CSR) targets (for 20%).
+These nine targets are in line with the four pillars on which BNP Paribas Group's CSR policy based.
 In addition, the final payment is subject to continuous service within BNP Paribas Group between the grant date and the payment date, provided that BNP Paribas Group's operating income and pre-tax income for the year prior to payment are strictly positive.

-The net obligation related to deferred compensation plans and loyalty schemes amounts to EUR 7.6 million as at 31 December 2019 (EUR 6.7 million at 31 December 2018).
+The net obligation related to deferred compensation plans and loyalty schemes amounts to EUR 8 million as at 31 December 2020 (EUR 7.6 million at 31 December 2019).

-in Euro million Year 2019 Year 2018 Net provisions for other long-term benefits 38 34 of which obligation recognised in the balance sheet under other long-term benefits 38 34
+In millions of euros Year to 31 Dec.
+2020 Year to 31 Dec.
+2019 Net provisions for other long-term benefits 40 38 of which obligation recognised in the balance sheet under other long-term benefits 40 38

-7.4 SHARE-BASED PAYMENTS
+6.4 SHARE-BASED PAYMENTS